 If you bump into a police officer and he tells you to lay on the floor or explains that he needs your car, like in the movies, you will be quite willing to obey his demand.
-Why not, he is all dressed up – uniform, radio station, gun and all the perks.
+Why not, he is all dressed up – uniform, radio station, a gun and all the other perks.
 But what if it turns out that this man is not a real policeman?
 What if he only pretends to be a policeman so he can steal your car?

 Here are a few ways to “gather” authority: